 The best way for a return guest to get a discount on the Disney Cruise Line is to book while you are already on a sailing.
 You’ll have two options.

 You can book the dates that you want to sail and can choose your exact dates and room.
-For this, you’ll need to give a deposit.
+For this, you’ll need to make a deposit.

 Alternatively, you can book a placeholder for a $250 fee.
 This can be applied to a cruise booked within the next two years.
 I typically book a placeholder, even if I don’t have another cruise planned because it’s valid for a while.